repobee/repobee-junit4/docs/usage.rst

    The output is color coded when displayed in a terminal.

 Let's digest what happened here.
-We provided the master repo name (``--mn fibonacci``) and the reference tests directory (``--junit4-reference-tests-dir /path/to/reference_tests``). ``repobee-junit4`` then looked in the test directory matching the master repo name (i.e. *fibonacci*) test directory and found a test class ``FiboTest.java``.
+We provided the assignment name (``-a fibonacci``) and the reference tests directory (``--junit4-reference-tests-dir /path/to/reference_tests``). ``repobee-junit4`` then looked in the test directory matching the assignment name (i.e. *fibonacci*) and found a test class ``FiboTest.java``.
 By the naming convention, it knows that it should now look for a file called ``Fibo.java`` in the student repos.
 The following then happened when testing the repos:

 * *spam-fibonacci:* The production class ``Fibo.java`` was found and passed the test class.